dart-lang/language/working/augmentation-libraries/feature-specification.md

 corresponding type in the augmented library.
 In other words, the augmentation can add new members to an existing type.

-Instance and static members inside a type may themselves be augmentations.
-In that case, they augment the corresponding members in augmented type declaration (a based declaration and zero or more augmentations that are all above the current augmenting type declaration) according to the rules in the following subsections.
+Instance and static members inside a class-like declaration may themselves be augmentations.
+In that case, they augment the corresponding members in the augmented class-like declaration (a based declaration and zero or more augmentations that are all above the current augmenting type declaration) according to the rules in the following subsections.

+It's a **compile-time** error if a library contains two top-level declarations with the same name, and:

+*   Neither is an augmenting declaration, or
+*   one of the declarations is a class-like declarations and the other is not of the same kind, meaning that at either one is a class, mixin, enum, extension or extension type declaration, and the other is not the same kind of declaration.

-It is a **compile-time error** if, after type inference:
+It is a **compile-time error** if:

-*   The augmenting type and corresponding type are not the same kind: class, mixin, enum, extension, or extension type.
+*   The augmenting declaration and augmented declaration are not the same kind: class, mixin, enum, extension, or extension type.
 You cannot augment a class with a mixin, etc.

-*   The augmenting type and augmented type do not have all the same
-    modifiers: `abstract`, `base`, `final`, `interface`, `sealed` and `mixin` for `class` declarations, and `base` for `mixin` declarations.
+*   The augmenting declaration and augmented declaration do not have all the same modifiers: `abstract`, `base`, `final`, `interface`, `sealed` and `mixin` for `class` declarations, and `base` for `mixin` declarations.

     *This is not a technical requirement, but it ensures that looking at either declaration shows the complete capabilities of the declaration.
 It also deliberately prevents an augmentation from introducing a restriction that isn't visible to a reader of the main declaration.*

-*   The augmenting type declares an `extends` clause for a `class` declaration, but one was already present _(or the `class` was a `mixin class` declaration, which does not allow `extends` clauses)_.
-We do not allow overwriting an existing `extends`, but one can be filled in if none had been specified.
+*   The augmenting declaration declares an `extends` clause for a `class` declaration, but one was already present _(or the `class` was a `mixin class` declaration, which does not allow `extends` clauses)_.

-*   The augmenting type declares an `extends` clause, but one was already present.
-We don't allow overwriting an existing `extends`, but one can be filled in if it wasn't present originally.

 *   An augmenting extension declares an `on` clause.
 We don't allow replacing this in for `extension` declarations, and the `on` clause is required on